Sustainability FAQ

 Are reusable boxes available for to-go at the dining halls?

 Yes!
-We have a reusable to-go container program in both dining halls, and you can find full details on the program here!
+ReusePass is our reusable to-go container program available in both dining halls.
+This program helps us reduce single-use packaging on campus.
+Anyone with an onyen can sign up, and you can find full details on the program here!

 Can I bring my reusable mug or cup to dining locations?

-Yes!
-We encourage you to bring your reusable mug or cup to the dining halls; this is the main form of taking a drink to go as we continue to move to a more sustainable campus.
+Yes, please!
+We encourage you to bring your reusable mug or cup to our dining locations.
 We also offer beverage discounts in select locations to incentivize the use of reusable bottles and mugs over single use cups.

 Can I bring my own Tupperware to the dining halls?

 No, you cannot bring your own food storage containers to the dining halls due to food safety protocol.
-We offer reusable to-go containers which are thoroughly cleaned and sanitized after each use to ensure the risk of germs and cross contamination are mitigated.
+We offer reusable to-go containers through ReusePass, and these are thoroughly cleaned and sanitized after each use to ensure the risk of germs and cross contamination are mitigated.

 How does CDS address challenges around food waste?